eclipxe13/sepomexphp/README.md

 Anyhow, the data source has been released in
 <https://datos.gob.mx/busca/dataset/catalogo-nacional-de-codigos-postales/resource/2c5c36de-ffed-4dc6-9beb-66369db3a622>
-by the Mexican goverment using a libre license called [LIBRE USO MX](https://datos.gob.mx/libreusomx), and it removes any restrictions from the discraimer.
+by the Mexican government using a libre license called [LIBRE USO MX](https://datos.gob.mx/libreusomx), and it removes any restrictions from the disclaimer.

 If you run the script `scripts/create-sqlite-from-raw.php` you will create a sqlite database with the same information but normalized, the script will download the source if it does not exist.